GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

 The bottom topography is defined by a trapezoidal bar

 Figure~\ref{fig:dingemans_results} compares the numerical solution with the experimental data at the six wave gauges.
-The agreement is good at the first four gauges, which are located before and on the trapezoidal bar.
+The agreement is excellent at the first four gauges, which are located before and on the trapezoidal bar.
 At the final two gauges, positioned beyond the bar, the agreement is somewhat reduced, though the numerical solution still captures the correct amplitude and qualitative behavior of the waves.
+This behavior is related to the poor dispersive properties of the SGN equations, and matches previous results obtained with non-enhanced Boussinesq-type models in the literature (see, e.g., \cite{FILIPPINI2015109,ranocha2025structure}).